mayTermux/lampTermux/README.md

     $ ./install.sh
     ```

-  <strong>⚠️ After installation Restart Termux so that the service-daemon is started.</strong>
-  <strong>⚠️ On first boot run 'lamp' to start service.</strong>
+  <strong>⚠️ After installation Restart Termux so that the service-daemon is started and then on first boot type 'lamp' to start service..</strong>

   </details>